-- The designated safeguarding lead or deputy will be available (during school/nursery hours) for staff in the school to discuss any safeguarding concerns.
-Whilst our designated safeguarding lead (or deputy) will be available in person, there may be occasions, in exceptional circumstance when this is not possible however they may be available via e-mail, phone and or Skype or other such mediums. - Our school/day nursery will arrange adequate and appropriate arrangements for any out of hours/out of term activities: the designated lead or deputy designated leads may be contacted by mobile or email. - On occasions when the designated lead or deputy designated leads are not available the Rainbow Day Care Manager may be contacted 01902 550733.
+- The designated safeguarding lead or deputy will be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+Whilst our designated safeguarding lead (or deputy) will be available in person, there may be occasions, in exceptional circumstance when this is not possible however they may be available via e-mail, phone and or Skype or other such mediums. - Our school will arrange adequate and appropriate arrangements for any out of hours/out of term activities

-The DSL and or HT will complete a Safeguarding Report for Governors at least annually,
+The DSL and/or HT will complete a Safeguarding Report for Governors/P/MC at least annually,